 Still, whenever former astronaut Brice Rogers thought of Smallville, he mostly recalled his old mentor Professor Altus of Metropolis University.
 As he remembered, the professor had insisted on making the daily commute into Metropolis from the small town, rather than relocate to a closer neighborhood.
 As he drove his sporty convertible down the streets of Smallville, Rogers could see why.
 The small town was an idyllic reminder of a more innocent time in America’s past.
 I picked a nice day to get nostalgic, he thought with a smile.
 The weather’s wonderful!

 The former astronaut was a handsome, ruggedly built man with strawberry blond hair, who dressed well and clearly radiated good health and prosperity.
 Since leaving behind his career as an astronaut a few years ago, he had worked in the business world and had built for himself a good reputation in Gotham City as a civic-minded and admirable member of the community.
-Despite being in his early forties, he still looked as physically fit as he’d been when he went into space.
+Despite being in his early forties, he was still nearly as physically fit as he’d been when he first went into space as a young man.

 Adjusting the radio, he shook his head slightly as he recalled what had prompted his abrupt decision to drive from Gotham City to Smallville this morning.
 People would think I was crazy if I told them that a vivid dream had led me here! he thought.
 I couldn’t get Professor Altus out of my mind last night.
 I know he died almost twenty years ago, but for some reason I just felt compelled to visit his old place today.